Eccentricities by JVG

 I want the 25 recipes!

-How to make soap dough form left over soap from a batch or planning and beveling shavings?
+How to make soap dough from leftover soap from a batch or planning and beveling shavings?

-Two ways that you can make soap dough is to use the left over batter, or use the left over from planning and leveling the edges.
-To use left over batter, place it in a mold and cover in cling wrap.
+Two ways that you can make soap dough are to use the leftover batter or use the leftover from planning and leveling the edges.
+To use leftover batter, place it in a mold and cover with cling wrap.
 Allow the saponification process to take place for two to three days, then remove the cling wrap and knead for a few minutes.
 Then place the soap dough in cling wrap and use as needed.
-As long as the soap dough is not exposed to air it will be malleable and usable as soap dough.
-If it is exposed to air it will start to dry and may not work well but will make a great soap.
+As long as the soap dough is not exposed to air, it will be malleable and usable as soap dough.
+If it is exposed to air, it will start to dry and may not work well, but will make a great soap.

-To use the planning and leveling pieces as soap dough it is best if this is done within one or two days after the pour.
-Usually I cut my soaps after 24 hours then wait a few hours before I plane and bevel them.
-Collect the soap shavings and scraps and knead together until smooth.
+To use the planning and leveling pieces as soap dough, it is best if this is done within one or two days after the pour.
+Usually, I cut my soaps after 24 hours, then wait a few hours before I plane and bevel them.
+Collect the soap shavings and scraps and knead them together until smooth.
 Then keep it covered in cling wrap and use as needed.

 All the cold process soapmaking most common questions finally answered in one single place